Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Robyn smiling and standing at the back of the slow ferry as it approaches Sifnos.
 You can see the island close by.

-Sifnos does not have an airport, so the only way to get to the island is by ferry.
+As Sifnos does not have an airport, the only way to get to the island is by ferry.

-If you are visiting Sifnos as part of an island-hopping itinerary… don’t worry, there are many direct ferries to nearby islands, like Serifos, Kythnos, Kimolos, or magical Milos.
+Sifnos has many direct ferries to nearby islands too, like Serifos, Kythnos, Kimolos, and Milos.

 A street with cars parked along the side in Platos Gialos.
-Renting a car on the island is a great option.
+Renting a car on the island is a great option to explore Sifnos.

 Gavin wearing a face mask sitting on a seat on the bus.
 We found the bus very efficient and easy to use.